mdoruska/Bioeconomic_Model/README.md

 # File Descriptions

-Bieconomic_Simulation_Code.jl is the code used for all the bioeconomic model simulations in the paper.
+Bioeconomic_Simulation_Code.jl is the code used for all the bioeconomic model simulations in the paper.
 Note these simulations take around 55 hours to run.

 Bioeconomic_Model_Main_Results.do is the code used to create the main results figures: Figures 1, 3, 4, S1, S2, and S3.
+These figures are the result of stochasitic draws and numerical simulations in Bioeconomic_Simulation_Code.jl.
+Each run of the code might result in slight differences in the final figures.

 Fertilizer_Infection_Results.do is the code used to create Figure 2.